 Voyeurs get an eyeful at this Berlin hotel.
 One room has a spy-mirror into the neighbouring abode.
 There’s a room with bunk beds that have a view of the WC in a red, mostly transparent bathroom.
 In another room, you can spy on the rotating circular bed from a blue glass bathroom.
 Kinkiest of all is the biggest suite, dubbed “Two Lions”.
 The towering WC affords peeks into the bathtub, and two metal cages on stilts beside a double bed have an optional curtain to allow neighbouring guests to look on.
 The website eerily suggests, “in the cages, kids love to sleep, otherwise the room is for two”.
 If you’d like to be your own audience, there’s a diamond-shaped room covered in mirrors to simulate living inside a kaleidoscope.

 Sexy-librarian fantasists, look no further.
 It’s little surprise that the most requested room at the Library Hotel is 800.001, Erotic Literature.
 This Manhattan hotel has 10 floors, each dedicated to a category of Dewey’s Decimal System.
 So, the Fairytales Room shares the eighth floor, and the Love room beckons on the Philosophy floor, beside the Paranormal room.
 Like its 50-odd counterparts, Room 800.001 has books and art that intimately explore a subtopic within the library classification system.
-Choose the Erotica two-night package for maximum pleasure – there’s a bottle of Veuve Clicquot Champagne, a dozen red roses, Belgian chocolates, two signature bathrobes, a take-home copy of the Kama Sutra, and the Kama Sutra Romance Kit with massage oil, body dust, bubble bath, a feather tickler and wild cards if you fancy a game after all that heavy reading.
+Choose the Erotica two-night package for maximum pleasure—there’s a bottle of Veuve Clicquot Champagne, a dozen red roses, Belgian chocolatesa take-home copy of the Kama Sutra, and a pleasure kit with handcuffs and a soft whip if you fancy a game after all that heavy reading.

 See www.libraryhotel.com.
-Rates depend on the room type and the time of year; room plus Erotica Package would cost between $240-$600 plus tax per night.
+Rates depend on the room type and the time of year; room plus Erotica Package would cost from $240/₹16,400 plus tax per night.
 Inclusive of complimentary services such as breakfast buffet, evening wine and cheese reception, and over 6,000 books.

 Of the five floors, each dedicated to recreating a continent at this Cannes luxury hotel, it is Europe that speaks most volubly of sex.
 A room in Europe is ripe “for an incognito escapade into the feverish animation” of Paris during the Belle Epoque, the website suggests, with the sensuality and excitement of “the cabarets in Montmartre with their sparking chandeliers”.
 Rose and cedar-wood scents waft in this lushly red room with a glass-walled bathroom.
 When you finally roll out of bed, pop by for massage, hammam, or a dip in the sea-facing pool and Jacuzzi.
 After all that hedonism, take comfort in the good vibrations exuding from the hotel’s Feng Shui design and its organic, gluten-free restaurant bar.